Blake Morgan LLP: Cole and Cole

 Cole & Cole was formed in Oxford in 1945 by two brothers, Raymond Buxton Cole and Maurice Buxton Cole and quickly spread throughout Oxfordshire partly by the opening of new offices and partly by merger.
 In particular the Abingdon practice of Morland & Son was acquired in 1951 which traced its history back to 1784.
 Benjamin Morland who started work as a clerk in 1784 was a member of the Morland brewing family.

 This acquisition was followed by the acquisition of Soanes & Co, in Burford in 1966 and the firm of Francis Wickins & Hill in Stow-on-the-Wold in 1982.

 Most of the expansion of the firm resulted from sustained growth within Oxford which led to the opening of a dedicated commercial department in Kidlington in 1984, a specialist matrimonial, crown and magistrates court department in Cambridge Terrace, Oxford and a commercial and litigation office in Reading in 1987.
 In addition, a Croydon insurance litigation office opened in 1997.

 At the time of the merger with Morgan Bruce, Cole & Cole was the pre-eminent firm in the Thames Valley with 35 partners and a staff of over 200.
 In addition to its strong commercial and private client bases, Cole & Cole had significant insurance, education, employment, licensing and health practices.

 Clients included Oxford University, Amey plc, British Alcan, United Kingdom Atomic Energy Authority, The Police Federation, Equal Opportunities Commission and Xerox to name but a few.

-Cole & Cole had obtained a Legal Aid franchise and accreditation with ISO9001.